All because of the coronavirus: the number of jobs in the United States fell - for the first time in 11 years

 Shamike Brown, 34, from Conway, South Carolina, lost her dream job just three weeks after taking office.
 She worked as a specialist dealing with developmental delays in children.
 Parents simply stopped letting such specialists into their homes.
 And since she was a newly hired employee, they fired her one of the first.

 “Everyone was so proud of me and now I have nothing to say,” says Brown.

 A single mother of two children applied for unemployment benefits, but received a message that she would not receive it due to a technical error that she made when filling out the forms.
 Her numerous calls to the state employment service remained unanswered.

-“I'm worried about how I will pay my bills and get food,” says Brown.
-“I have children at home, and I try not to let them see that I am worried or worried about anything.”
+“I'm worried about how I'm going to pay my bills and get food,” says Brown.
+"I have children at home, and I try not to let them see that I am worried or worried about anything."

 Most analysts say the US economy is already mired in a deep, but probably short recession.
 Capital Economics predicts that gross domestic product in the second quarter will fall by a staggering 40% in annual terms.